‘Playboy’ Model Rachel Cook Leaves Little To The Imagination In Skimpy Overall-Style Swimsuit

-Playboy model Rachel Cook sure knows how to bring the heat when she’s posting on social media, and a photo shared by the brunette bombshell on Friday to Instagram is no exception.
-Cook drove her fans crazy with a bathroom-style shot while wearing a mustard-yellow swimsuit that left very little to the imagination.
-The shot served serious retro-vibes with the model being surrounded by old-school, glass block tiles, sending her fans back to the early ’80s with the racy shot.
+Playboy model Rachel Cook sure knows how to bring the heat when she’s posting on social media.
+That said, a photo shared by the brunette bombshell on Friday to Instagram is no exception.

+Cook drove her fans crazy with the bathroom-style shot while wearing a mustard-yellow swimsuit that left very little to the imagination.
+The photo served serious retro-vibes with the model being surrounded by old-school, glass block tiles, sending her fans back to the early ’80s.

 For the snap, Cook wore a garment that resembled a skimpy pair of overalls featuring several strategically placed cutouts to show off different areas of her fabulous physique with Cook’s buxom chest and ample cleavage on full display.
-The attire gave her fans a peek at her chiseled midsection while her endless curves starred in the shot.
+The unique attire gave her fans a peek at her chiseled midsection while her endless curves starred in the shot.

 Cook wore her chestnut-colored haired in a tousled blowout that spilled over her sunkissed shoulders.
 She wore minimum makeup, letting her flawless, natural features shine through as she gave the camera a sizzling staredown.